-We have audited the financial statements of Sequoia Economic Infrastructure Income Fund Limited (the "Company"), which comprise the statement of financial position as at 31 March 2018, the statements of comprehensive income, changes in shareholder's equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information (the "Financial Statements").
+We have audited the financial statements of Sequoia Economic Infrastructure Income Fund Limited (the "Company"), which comprise the statement of financial position as at 31 March 2019, the statements of comprehensive income, changes in shareholder's equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.

-In our opinion, the accompanying Financial Statements:
+In our opinion, the accompanying financial statements:

-- give a true and fair view of the financial position of the Company as at 31 March 2018, and of the Company's financial performance and the Company's cash flows for the year then ended; - are prepared in accordance with International Financial Reporting Standards (IFRS); and - comply with the Companies (Guernsey) Law, 2008.
+- give a true and fair view of the financial position of the Company as at 31 March 2019, and of the Company's financial performance and the Company's cash flows for the year then ended; - are prepared in accordance with International Financial Reporting Standards (IFRS); and - comply with the Companies (Guernsey) Law, 2008.